Iroquois Theatre fire: Theater

-The Iroquois Theatre was located at 24–28 West Randolph Street, between State Street and Dearborn Street.
-The syndicate that bankrolled its construction chose the location specifically to attract women on day trips from out of town who, it was thought, would be more comfortable attending a theater near the police-patrolled Loop shopping district.
-The theater opened on November 23, 1903, after numerous delays due to labor unrest and, according to one writer, the unexplained inability of architect Benjamin Marshall to complete required drawings on time.
-Upon opening the theater was lauded by drama critics; Walter K. Hill wrote in the New York Clipper (a predecessor of Variety) that the Iroquois was "the most beautiful ... in Chicago, and competent judges state that few theaters in America can rival its architectural perfections ..."
+The Iroquois Theatre was located at 26 West Randolph Street, between State Street and Dearborn Street.
+The syndicate that bankrolled its construction chose the location specifically to attract women visiting the city on day trips who would be more comfortable attending a theater near the police-patrolled Loop shopping district.
+The theater opened on November 23, 1903, after numerous delays resulting from labor unrest and, according to one writer, the unexplained inability of architect Benjamin Marshall to complete required drawings on time.
+Upon opening, the theater was lauded by drama critics; Walter K. Hill wrote in the New York Clipper (a predecessor of Variety) that the Iroquois was "the most beautiful ... in Chicago, and competent judges state that few theaters in America can rival its architectural perfections ..."

 The Iroquois had a capacity of 1,602 with three audience levels.
 The main floor, known as the orchestra or parquet, had approximately 700 seats on the same level as the foyer and Grand Stair Hall.
-The second level, the dress circle or [first] balcony, had more than 400 seats.
+The second level, the dress circle or (first) balcony, had more than 400 seats.
 The third level, the gallery, had about 500 seats.
-There were four boxes on the first level and two above.
+There were four boxes on the first level and two on the level above.

 The theater had only one entrance.
-A broad stairway which led from the foyer to the balcony level was also used to reach the stairs to the gallery level.
-Theater designers claimed this allowed patrons to "see and be seen" regardless of the price of their seats.
+A broad stairway that led from the foyer to the balcony level was also used to reach the stairs to the gallery level.
+Theater designers claimed that this allowed patrons to "see and be seen" regardless of the price of their seats.
 However, the common stairway ignored Chicago fire ordinances that required separate stairways and exits for each balcony.
-The design proved disastrous: people exiting the gallery encountered a crowd leaving the balcony level, and people descending from the upper levels met the orchestra level patrons in the foyer.
+The design proved disastrous: people exiting the gallery encountered a crowd leaving the balcony level, and people descending from the upper levels met the orchestra-level patrons in the foyer.
 The backstage areas were unusually large.
 Dressing rooms were on five levels, and an elevator was available to transport actors down to the stage level.
 The fly gallery (where scenery was hung) was also uncommonly large.

 After the fire, the Iroquois Theatre was renamed and reopened as the Hyde & Behman's Music Hall in September 1904.
 In October 1905, it was rechristened as the Colonial Theatre.
 It remained active until the building was demolished in 1925.
 In 1926, the Oriental Theatre was built on the site.
 In 2019, the Oriental Theatre was renamed the Nederlander Theatre.